x64dbg/x64dbg/README.md

 - [athre0z](https://github.com/athre0z)
 - [ZehMatt](https://github.com/ZehMatt)

-Without the help of many people and other open source projects it would not have been possible to make x64dbg what is it today, thank you!
+Without the help of many people and other open-source projects, it would not have been possible to make x64dbg what is it today, thank you!